John Hay Beith: Playwright

-After the war Beith continued to write novels, but they did not achieve the great popularity of his earlier books.
+Following the war Beith continued to write novels, but they did not achieve the great popularity of his earlier books.
 He became interested in the theatre, and wrote a succession of plays, several of which had notably long runs.
 The Times remarked that as a playwright Ian Hay was a name to conjure with.
 Between the First and Second World Wars, Beith had eight plays produced of which he was the sole author, and a further eleven written in collaboration with others.
 His co-authors were Anthony Armstrong, Guy Bolton, Seymour Hicks, Stephen King-Hall, A E W Mason, Edgar Wallace and P. G. Wodehouse.
 His longest running plays in the inter-war years were Tilly of Bloomsbury (1919; 414 performances), Good Luck (with Seymour Hicks, 1923; 262 performances), The Sport of Kings (1924; 319 performances) and Housemaster (1936; 662 performances).

 Beith was intermittently involved with the cinema.
 While in the US in 1917 he had served as technical adviser to Cecil B. DeMille on the film The Little American.
 Between the wars he wrote or co-wrote original screenplays, such as Keep Your Seats, Please (1936); and adapted his own and other authors' works for the screen, including Tommy Atkins (1928), and The 39 Steps (1935).
 For several more films of the period, Beith's original plays such as The Middle Watch (1930) were adapted by other writers.
 In all, Beith's work featured in one of these ways in 25 films between 1921 and 1940.

 In 1938 Beith published The King's Service, described by The Times as "an attempt to give an informal history of the British infantry soldier in peace and war".
 Like his novels and plays, the book was published under his customary pen-name.
 The work so impressed the Secretary of State for War, Leslie Hore-Belisha, that he appointed Beith Director of Public Relations at the War Office.
 From being a major on the retired list, Beith was given the honorary rank of major-general.
 He served from November 1938 to January 1941, retiring as he approached his 65th birthday.